El Mariachi: Production

 Rodriguez gave insight into his low budget approach to simulate machine gun fire.
 The problem was that when using real guns, as opposed to the specially designed blank firing firearms used in most films, the blanks would jam the weapon after being fired once.
 To solve this, Rodriguez filmed the firing of one blank from different angles, dubbed canned machine gun sounds over it, and had the actors drop bullet shells to the ground to make it look like as if multiple rounds had been shot.
 In addition, he occasionally used water guns instead of real guns to save money.
 The squibs used in shootout scenes were simply condoms filled with fake blood and fixed over weightlifting belts.

 Several aspects of the film were improvised.
-The tortoise that crawls in front of the Mariachi was not planned, but was kept in anyways.
+The tortoise that crawls in front of the Mariachi was not planned, but was kept in anyway.
 Similarly, there is a scene in which the Mariachi buys a coconut, but Rodriguez forgot to show him paying for the fruit; instead of driving back to the place to shoot additional scenes, Rodriguez decided to build in a voice-over in which the Mariachi asserts that the coconuts were for free.
 Improvisation was also useful to cover up continuity mistakes: at the end of the movie, the Mariachi has his left hand shot, but Rodriguez forgot to bring the metal glove to cover up the actor's hand; he solved it by packing his hand with black duct tape.

 In the DVD commentary, Rodriguez describes the acting of Peter Marquardt who portrayed gangster boss Moco.
 As the language of the film was Spanish, which Marquardt did not master, he had to learn his lines without understanding what he was saying.
-The running gag, in which Moco lights up his match using the moustache of his henchman Bigotón, was described by Rodriguez as a means to start and end the film: the end scene is a parody of this scene.
+Rodriguez describes the running gag in which Moco strikes a match using the stubble of his henchman Bigotón as a means to start and end the film: after Moco is killed, Bigotón does the same to him.
 When Moco was hit in the chest in the final shooting, Marquardt's blood squib exploded with such force that he actually crumpled to the ground in pain.

 Originally, the film was meant to be sold on the Latino video market as funding for another bigger and better project that Rodriguez was contemplating.
 However, after being rejected from various Latino straight-to-video distributors, Rodriguez decided to send his film (it was in the format of a trailer at the time) to bigger distribution companies where it started to get attention.

 When the sequel Desperado was produced, Antonio Banderas replaced Gallardo as the actor for the main character of the series.
 The filmmakers re-shot the final showdown from El Mariachi as a flashback sequence for Banderas' character in Desperado.